tonybubba/obmondo_interview_assessment/README.md

 This project was built following these specific requirements:

-- ✅ **Framework:** Next.js with TypeScript (as per instructions: "use CRA or vite or nextjs with typescript")
+- ✅ **Framework:** Next.js with TypeScript
 - ✅ **No External Libraries:** No additional JavaScript/React libraries used (only Next.js core features and built-in Tailwind CSS)

 ## Features

-- 📋 Display paginated list of team members
+- Display paginated list of team members
-- 🔍 View user details including name, job title, email, and phone
+- View user details including name, job title, email, and phone
-- 📧 Quick email contact links
+- Quick email contact links

 ## Prerequisites